Zequez/logseq-vault/pages/Gremlin.md

 - The goal is to establish a conscious working relationship with your Gremlin.
 - Gremlin needs to be energetically fed regularly on a schedule.
 If your feeding schedule is not conscious, then it's unconscious.
 - Gremlin eats [[Typical Gremlin Foods]].
-- [[Phase 1 of Gremlin Work]] is about becoming aware of the food you are feeding your gremlin, and training him into a disciplined feeding schedule.
+- [[Phase 1 of Gremlin Work]] is about becoming aware of the food and schedule you are unconsciously feeding your gremlin with, and training him into a disciplined feeding plan and schedule.
 -
 - ---
 - Reference: https://yourgremlin.mystrikingly.com/